 - Reduce heat and simmer until oatmeal is done to taste.

-- Remove from heat and stir in 2 tablespoons of shredded coconut, 1 tablespoon of chopped almonds, 1 teaspoon of cardamom powder, 1 teaspoons of coconut oil, and 1 teaspoon of raw honey.
+- Remove from heat and stir in 2 tablespoons of shredded coconut, 1 tablespoon of chopped almonds, 1 teaspoon of cardamom powder, 1 teaspoon of coconut oil, and 1 teaspoon of raw honey.

 - Eat this to reduce heart burn.